The most important tools for research

 • Concisely:

-“Measurements is used to carry the verification of tolerances.
+“Measurements are used to carry the verification of tolerances.
 The measurement uses a coordinate measuring machine”.
-In this case it is better “Measurements carried out to verify tolerances use a coordinate measuring machine”.
+In this case, it is better “Measurements carried out to verify tolerances use a coordinate measuring machine”.

 • Clearly:

 “The sample used in the experiment which is kept freezing at zero degree Celsius becomes brittle”.
 In this case, the one who is kept freezing is the experiment.
-In fact, we want to say that the sample is that is kept freezing.
-So, we must write the sentence as: “The sample which is kept freezing at zero degree Celsius and is used in the experiment becomes brittle”.
+Instead, we want to say that the sample that is kept freezing.
+So, we must write the sentence as: “The sample which is kept freezing at zero degrees Celsius and is used in the experiment becomes brittle”.

-In research, writing helps us to practice organising our idea or thought in a good order, in other way, it develops our systematic way of thinking.
-This systematic thinking will later help us in doing presentations (in conferences, group meeting or other scientific events).
+In research, writing helps us to practice organising our ideas or thoughts in good order, in another way, it develops our systematic way of thinking.
+This systematic thinking will later help us in doing presentations (in conferences, group meetings or other scientific events).

-I have seen many articles with good proposed methods are not necessary used or followed by other people due to the articles are difficult to read and follow.
-A quick sign of an article is written well is that we can rapidly understand what the article presents without the need of re-reading the article many times.
+I have seen many articles with good proposed methods that are not necessarily used or followed by other people due to the articles are difficult to read and follow.
+A quick sign that an article is written well is that we can rapidly understand what the article presents without the need of re-reading the article many times.

-To end, learning the reading and writing skills is hard, but absolutely doable for everyone.
+To end, learning reading and writing skills is hard, but absolutely doable for everyone.
 It is a lifelong continuous learning for everyone, including those who have the skills.
-What we need is practice and practice and if possible, inputs from other people that already have the skills above us.
+What we need is practice and practice and if possible, input from other people who already have the skills above us.

 So, keep reading and writing!